bendorr/lucs_af/README.md

 Organization of data associated with the manuscript on zenodo and descriptions of data used in each manuscript figure.

 #### `degree_of_reshaping/`
-Analysis tools for calculating structural metrics for LUCS designs, e.g. between Rosetta models and AlphaFold predictions, or between these models and reference structures (such as LUCS starting structures, before loop-helix-loop reshaping).
-Includes utilities for RMSD calculations, helix geometry analysis, confidence metric evaluation, and all-by-all structural comparisons.
+Analysis tools for calculating structural metrics for LUCS designs, e.g. helix RMSDs between Rosetta models and AlphaFold predictions, or between these models and reference structures (such as LUCS starting structures, before loop-helix-loop reshaping).
+Includes utilities for RMSD calculations, helix geometry analysis, and structural diversity calculations.

 #### `env/`
 .yml files containing dependencies for alphafold fine-tuning and Rosetta/structure-based analysis.